The Bankrate promise

 - Funeral expenses: The average cost for a burial or cremation, funeral and related expenses runs around $7,000.
 You may want to purchase enough life insurance to cover those end-of-life costs.

 In addition to deciding how much coverage you need, you’ll also need to decide what type of life insurance is best for your needs.
 The two main types of life insurance are term life insurance and permanent life insurance.
 Under the umbrella of permanent life insurance, there are several different policy types, like whole life insurance and universal life insurance.

-Term and permanent life insurance differ in a few key ways.
+Term and permanent life insurance have several key differences and can serve different purposes.
 First, term life insurance offers protection for a certain amount of time, usually between 10 and 30 years, although shorter and longer term lengths may be found with some insurers.
 Permanent life insurance, on the other hand, offers lifetime protection under most circumstances as long as you continue paying the premium.

 Term life insurance is usually the cheapest option while you are young and healthy.
 However, the premiums may get more expensive with age.
 Permanent life insurance may have more expensive premiums, but it provides the added benefit of cash value.
 With each premium payment, your cash value grows in a savings account, and once you hit a minimum threshold, you can withdraw or borrow the money at any time for any purpose.

 While cash-value life insurance products do offer some benefits, returns may fluctuate depending on your policy type, so it may be best to speak with a licensed financial professional before purchasing a policy with a cash value component.